Franklyne-kibet/accidents-data-pipeline/workflow_orchestration/workflow.md

 Prefect is used in this project as workflow orchestration tool in creating ETL workflows to `extract`, `transform`, and `load` data.

-I will use Postgres and GCP's Google Cloud Storage and BigQuery.
+I will use GCP's Google Cloud Storage as data lake and BigQuery as data warehouse.

 ## Setup